Post-Capitalist-Labs/models/README.md

 ## Link to Full Text on Bulk Simulation Tools

-For detailed information on how to utilize the bulk simulation tools effectively, including examples of specific scenarios and sampling techniques, [please refer to the full text in the README.md document](council_economy/tests/README.md).
+For detailed information on how to utilize the bulk simulation tools effectively, including examples of specific scenarios and sampling techniques, [please refer to the full text in the  tests README.md document](council_economy/tests/README.md).

 The addition of bulk simulation tools to the Simple Council Economy model v0.02 opens up new avenues for comprehensive analysis and exploration of council-based economic systems.
 By leveraging these tools, researchers and enthusiasts can gain deeper insights into the viability and efficiency of such systems under a wide range of conditions.
 We look forward to seeing the community's contributions and insights as we continue to develop and refine this model.